Common Urostomy Problems

 Mucous Build Up

 The appearance of mucous is normal as your urostomy is made from a piece of bowel.
-It looks white and sticky and can commonly be mistaken as a sign of infection.
+It looks white and sticky and can commonly be mistaken for a sign of infection.

 Trouble Sleeping at Night

-A leg bag or night bag can be attached to a urostomy pouch to give greater capacity and help provide you with an uninterrupted night’s sleep.
+Sleeping with a urostomy night or leg bag attached to a urostomy pouch gives greater capacity and helps provide you with an uninterrupted night’s sleep.

 These are available on prescription through Fittleworth and your stoma care nurse can advise you as to which leg bags or night bags are suitable.